colincirian/PokedexWebsite/README.md

 # Wikimon
-Welcome to our digital rolodex of rare and powerful Pokémon Cards!
-This project is the culmination of our love for Pokémon and the collectibles world.
-The application allows users to explore, search, and discover rare Pokémon cards.
-We aim to provide an easy-to-navigate platform for Pokémon card collectors and enthusiasts alike.
+Welcome to our digital rolodex of rare and powerful Pokémon!
+This project is the culmination of our love for Pokémon.
+The application allows users to search and add Pokémon to their team.
+We aim to provide an easy-to-navigate platform for Pokémon enthusiasts.

 # Table of Contents
 Usage and Features